VanAndelInstitute/slinky/README.md

 # Further reading

-See the vignette in this package for further documntation and examples.
+See the vignette in this package for further documentation and examples.